EnhancedNetwork/TOHE-Docs/Translations.md

 Note: You have to put the file in the following directory: `.\Among Us\Language` for it to work.
 (Make sure your file is a `.dat` file, otherwise it will not work.
 Paste it alongside the `template.dat` file already in your folder.)

-You can submit your own translation to be featured by joining the [TEN Discord](https://discord.gg/TOHE), heading to #website-feedback, and creating a forum post with the Translation tag.
+You can submit your own translation to be featured by joining the [Discord](https://discord.gg/TOHE), heading to #website-feedback, and creating a forum post with the Translation tag.
 Below are some member submitted translations:

 ---